David-Fryd/chat-analyzer/README.rst

 ..   - Take burden off editors.
 Because your editors will have access to the chat analytics data, there is less
 ..     of a need to manually mark sections of your own video... of course its a backup but still less work...?

-- Small/Upcoming streamers

-  - Immitation is the best form of flattery.
-Pick a popular streamer and see what parts of their stream generate the most engagement!
-    What type of content/strategies can you use to make your stream more engaging?

 .. - Developers

 ..   - Making an app comparing streamers based on chat activity?